On the whole, diving is a safe pastime, but it does have some risks. There are some key things you can do to reduce risk.

 - Once the SMB has reached the surface, you can clip the line off to the reel.
 As you’re ascending, you can use the clip to wind the reel up as you ascend.
 Never clip the reel to yourself; if overhead traffic should catch the SMB, you want to be able to let it go.

 - Once you are at the surface, don’t deflate your SMB until you’re at the shore or boat.

 As the name might suggest, an SMB is sausage-shaped.

 To stop spillage, the better versions have a one-way valve instead of an open end.
-These SMBs will have an over-pressure release and dump valve to save it from exploding and to enable you to deflate it.
+These SMBs will have an over-pressure release and dump valve to save them from exploding and to enable you to deflate them.